joga11/joga11.github.io/github_desktop_client.md

 2. Download installer file for Windows (or other installer as needed.)
 ![Image](./github_desktop.png "github_desktop")

-3. In **Downloads** folder in your computer, double-click the **GitHub Desktop Setup** file and follow the instructions on the screen.
+3. In **Downloads** folder on your computer, double-click the **GitHub Desktop Setup** file and follow the instructions on the screen.
 4. After installation is complete, GitHub Desktop will launch.

 [Back](./git_github_and_github_desktop.md)